Richland Township, Logan County, Ohio: Geography

 The village of Belle Center is located in northern Richland Township, and the unincorporated community of Northwood lies in the township's southeast, along the border with McArthur Township.

 The eastern part of Indian Lake is located in western Richland Township.

 Name and history

 Richland Township was organized in 1844.
 It is one of twelve Richland Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-In the elections of November 2007, David Leiter and Gretchen Anderson were elected without opposition to the positions of township trustee and township fiscal officer respectively.